Political overtones in rapes of minors in BJP-ruled states

-The police has also drawn flak for allegedly safeguarding the MLA with their inaction.
+The police have also drawn flak for allegedly safeguarding the MLA with their inaction.
 The rape victim alleged police excluded the politician and his brother’s names from her initial First Information Report (FIR).
-A recent video apparently showed the father saying he was beaten up by Atul while the police watched; the police said it’ll be part of the investigation.
+A recent video apparently showed the father saying he was beaten up by Atul while the police watched; officials have now said that claim would be investigated.

-However, police said the first rape complaint filed, along with the victim’s statement to the magistrate, did not name Sengar.
+However, police said the first rape complaint that was filed, along with the victim’s statement to the magistrate, did not name Sengar.

 Sengar has denied all the charges and called it a conspiracy by his opponents.

-The opposition Congress demanded Adityanath be dismissed, saying his government has “failed to protect women.”
+The opposition Congress party has demanded that Adityanath be dismissed, saying his government has “failed to protect women.”